Slide 6 ODC Programming

 PA Master Naturalist Certification Training

-Registration is closed for the Fall 2024 PA Master Naturalist training cohort.
+Registration is open for the Fall 2026 PA Master Naturalist training cohort.
 A cohort is held every other Fall at the Outdoor Discovery Center at Crooked Creek.

 Do you enjoy learning about the natural world?
 Are you interested in sharing that knowledge with others?
 Would you like to know more about supporting natural resource conservation?
 Pennsylvania Master Naturalists are a dedicated group of people who share a passion for nature, getting outdoors and giving back.
 If you enjoy hiking, wildlife watching, being outdoors, and volunteering, you’ll love being a Master Naturalist.

 Become a Master Naturalist by attending our 50-hour training course at the Outdoor Discovery Center.
-Classes will be held weekly on Thursday evenings from August 8 – October 24 with four field sessions on Saturdays (August 17, September 7 and 21, and October 5)
+Classes will be held weekly on Thursday evenings (6:00 - 8:30 PM) from August 13 to October 29 with four field sessions on Saturdays (August 22, September 12, October 3, and October 10)

 Visit the PA Master Naturalist Facebook page by clicking here.